Lauren Wasylkiw: Mixed doubles

 In mixed doubles, Wasylkiw competed at the 2014 Canadian Mixed Doubles Curling Trials with partner Cory Ewart, finishing out of the playoffs with a 3–4 record.
 Wasylkiw won the 2020 Ontario Mixed Doubles Curling Championship with Shane Konings, but did not compete at the 2020 Canadian Mixed Doubles Curling Championship, as it was cancelled due to the COVID-19 pandemic.
 As the 2021 Ontario provincial playdowns were cancelled due to the COVID-19 pandemic in Ontario, Wasylkiw and Konings were selected to represent Ontario at the 2021 Canadian Mixed Doubles Curling Championship in Calgary.
 At the championship, the pair finished with a 2–4 record, defeating Kim Tuck / Wayne Tuck Jr. and Bayly Scoffin / Wade Scoffin.
 They qualified for the 2024 Canadian Mixed Doubles Curling Championship, where the pair finished with a 4-3 record.

 Personal life

-Wasylkiw's sister is curler Katelyn Wasylkiw.
+Wasylkiw's sister is curler Katelyn Wasylkiw who skips her team.
 While curling out of Newfoundland, she lived in St. John's, Newfoundland and Labrador.
 While at Brock, she received a Bachelor of Arts degree in Recreation and Leisure Studies.
 Waslykiw is engaged to her mixed doubles partner, Shane Konings.
 She works as a recreation therapist.
 She lives in Stouffville.